BoopChat/boop/README.md

         Copy the app secret into the .env file in the FACEBOOK_CLIENT_SECRET variable.

 ## Using the client
+1. Ensure you've followed all previous setup instructions.
-1. Ensure your server and database container are running:
+2. Ensure the database container is running:
    1. Start your container in the docker desktop app

-    2. Navigate to the server directory and make sure you have all dependencies:
-        `npm i`
+        OR

+   2. In the project root run:

+        `docker run -dp 5432:5432 boop_db`

-    3. Run the server in development mode:
+3. Run the server and client in development mode:

+    In the project root run:

     `npm run dev`
-2. Run the client:
-    1. Open a second terminal
-    2. Navigate to the client directory and make sure you have all the dependencies:
-        `npm i`
-    3. Run the client:
-        `npm run`